 Average premium increase

-For the 2015 premium round, the industry weighted average premium increase is 6.18%.
-The premium increases will take effect from 1 April 2015.
+The 2016 premium round resulted in an industry weighted average premium increase of 5.59%.
+Premium increases take effect from 1 April yearly.

 The average premium increase for each insurer is calculated according to the following formula:

 Percentage increase in forecast contribution income (FCI) resulting from the premium change(s) expressed to two decimal places, for the 12 month period following the implementation of the changes, calculated as follows:

 (FCI with premium changes – FCI without premium changes) x 100

 (where FCI is the forecast contribution income for the insurer for the 12 month period following the implementation of the changes, excluding forecast changes in membership, and including rate protection)

 A revenue based measure, such as the percentage increase in forecast contribution income is considered to be the most appropriate way of reflecting the increase in premiums that will be received by an insurer.
 This method is less biased by extremely low increases for particular products and/or distortions arising from wide fluctuations in the number of policies covered by a particular product, compared to other methods such as simply averaging out the premium increases for individual products.

 The industry weighted average premium increase is calculated by weighting each insurer’s average increase by its market share.
 The market share is measured according to the number of people covered.